We're here if you need help

 - The user account of each prospective VNC Viewer user must be registered with VNC Server, and suitable session permissions assigned.

 Perform the following steps:

 Specify this authentication scheme, either by:

-- Selecting the <Platform> password + RADIUS authentication option from the Authentication dropdown.
+- Opening VNC Server’s Options > Security page and selecting <platform> password + RADIUS authentication from the Authentication dropdown.

 - Setting the VNC Server Authentication parameter.